 While adding solar panels to your home does indeed increase the value of your home, you will not be hit in the wallet come tax time.
 California offers an exemption.

 Currently, there are only two ways your property is reassessed by the county.
 The first is if you sell/buy a new home, your home will be assessed and your property taxes will most likely increase, and the second is if you do a major renovation that requires you to apply for permits.
 While you do need to apply for permits to install a solar panel system, and as a result, your property value will go up.
 Still, you will not pay any additional property tax when you install new solar panels until the home is sold.

-According to Energy Sage, an average solar panel system can add around $15,000 more in value to your home.
+According to Solar Energy Industries Association, an average solar panel system can add around $15,000 more in value to your home.
 In turn, depending on your property tax rate, this could add several hundred dollars to your yearly property tax bill.
 So you can count that as significant savings when you install your solar system.

 You may need to find out if there is an additional form to fill out to qualify for the tax break.
 Contact your local tax office to find out.
 It is usually a simple form that needs to be filled out and submitted to qualify for the break.

 The bill (Senate Bill 871) allows for this exemption in place until the year 2025, so if you are considering installing solar, now is the time to do it so you can get a break on your property taxes.
 If you want to read more details on the bill, you can check it out here.